Ficool

 A horse's whinny pierces the silence of the night.

-Outside the cabin, a massive man sits atop a black stallion.
-A small golden crown rests on his head.
-His face carries the smile of a man who does not know how to lose.
+Outside the hut, a massive man rides a black horse.
+A small golden crown on his head.
+His face carries the smile of one who has never known defeat.

 Page 16